sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: process

-Most client work can't be shared here, but these videos give insight into the team's highly collaborative prototyping process, as well as illustrating various technical and design achievements in realtime data visualization, high performance distributed rendering, interaction design, systems integration, and more.
+Most client work can't be shared here, but these videos give insight into a highly collaborative prototyping and development process, as well as illustrating various technical and design achievements in realtime data visualization, high performance distributed rendering, interaction design, systems integration, and more.

+The team operated at a sustainable pace, with very low turnover, and never shipped a project late.

 <!-- pixel manifold  -->
 <!-- {{< vimeo 553837077 >}}